Information for students, faculty and staff regarding COVID-19. (Updated: 26 February 2021)

 Louise Eriksson is a docent in psychology and work as a researcher in environmental psychology.

-PhD candidate in human geography with a focus on social and economic geography
+PhD candidate in Geography, with a specialization in economic geography